naela-elmore/homepage/content/event/ISA 2024/index.md

   #postcode: '94305'
   #country: United States

-summary: Why do the successes of some nonviolent resistance campaigns (NVRCs) endure while others do not?
+summary: 'Why do the successes of some nonviolent resistance campaigns (NVRCs) endure while others do not?
 This paper explores the effect of state-sponsored repression on nonvio- lent resistance campaigns (NVRCs) by examining successful NVRCs’ campaign policy- objective driven grievance(s) and their resurgence via mobilized efforts.
 This study explores this conjecture with a qualitative approach, that employs both a comparative case analysis and narrative inquiry.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.